Application Limits

 • 30 project applications

-TEACHER APPLICATION LIMITS are determined by a teacher’s scientific category award-winning projects from the previous fair that they sponsored.
+TEACHER APPLICATION LIMITS are determined by the number of scientific category award-winning projects a teacher sponsored the previous year.
 See the 2024 list of winning projects.
 Sponsored awards do not count in the total.

 # projects that won category awards in prior year# sponsored projects allowed this year